Static Variable in Java (with Examples)

 Compile time error

-How to access Static Variable from another Class?
+How to Access Static Variable from Another Class?

-In this example, we will declare static variables in a class Calculation and call them in another class CalculationTest using the class name.
+We can access a static variable in Java by using class name from another class.
+Let’s take a program in which we will declare two static variables in a class Calculation and call them in another class CalculationTest using the class name.
 After that, we will perform a simple addition and subtraction operation and print output on the console.

 package staticVariable;